LLNL/apollo/README.md

 Apollo was originally created by David Beckingsale, david@llnl.gov

+If you are referencing Apollo in a publication, please cite this repo and the following paper:

+* David Beckingsale and Olga Pearce and Ignacio Laguna and Todd Gamblin.
+  [**Apollo: Fast, Dynamic Tuning for Data-Dependent Code**](https://computing.llnl.gov/projects/apollo/apollo-fast-lightweight-dynamic-tuning-data-dependent-code-llnl-paper_0.pdf).
+In *IEEE International Parallel & Distributed Processing Symposium (IPDPS'17)*, Orlando, FL, May 29-June 2 2017.
+LLNL-CONF-723337.

 ## License

 Apollo is distributed under the terms of both the MIT license.
 All new